OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/04-reading-switch.md

 #### Hooking up the Components

-This circuit will keep the switch, but route the output of the switch to the Omega instead, and have it controll the LED through a GPIO.
+This circuit will keep the switch, but route the output of the switch to the Omega instead, and have it control the LED through a GPIO.

-1. Remove the LED and its resistor from the breadboard.
+1. Remove the LED and resistor from the breadboard.
+Keep the switch and other wires in place.
-1. Connect `GPIO0` on the Expansion Dock to the button pin using a jumper wire from the Expansion Dock to the breadboard.
+1. Connect `GPIO0` on the Expansion Dock to the switch's middle pin.
+1. Connect the switch's bottom pin to the `GND` rail.
-1. Place the LED back on the breadboard by doing the following:
+1. Place the LED back on the breadboard across two empty rows, then do the following:
-    1. Connect the cathode to `GPIO1` using a jumper wire from the breadboard to the Expansion Dock.
+    1. Connect the anode to `GPIO1` using a jumper wire from the breadboard to the Expansion Dock.
-    1. Connect the anode to one end of the 200Ω resistor.
+    1. Connect the cathode to one end of the 200Ω resistor.
 1. Connect the other end of that resistor to ground.

 Your circuit should look like this: